Skip to content

 • There can be only one mesh for a project.

-• You can not add any other shapes or operations before or after a mesh import.
+• You cannot add any other shapes or operations before or after a mesh import.